Spring's here, and that means we have been building a lot of exciting new technology to share with you this week.

 OffShoot is not just a new name; it's also a paradigm shift in licensing.
 We're leaving behind our model of seats.
 Instead, we’re moving to a floating license.
 Historically only an enterprise feature for large-scale deployments, we’re democratizing this model and bring it to all our apps and licenses.
 You’ll be able to activate your OffShoot license on as many computers as you want, with the amount of activations on your license deciding how many you can use simultaneously.
 Just activate all your machines once, and never fiddle with license keys again.

-Every license that is eligible for updates and support when OffShoot is released, a few weeks from now, automatically rolls over into an OffShoot license.
+Every license that is eligible for updates and support when OffShoot is released automatically rolls over into an OffShoot license.

 Don't miss out, as this will be the last promotion we'll do; no more Black Friday – we're stepping away from that madness altogether.

 Our new license model will be rolled out to all our apps over the course of the year, so everyone can benefit from it.